 So, I downloaded the song from Sex and the City the Movie (when Carrie is at the fashion shoot), uploaded it onto my iPod and got ready.

 I took a long shower, put on my makeup, heels, jeans, tube top and Fedora, and I was ready to go.
 And after all that, I realize that it's ok to have a Down Day.
-You
+You can't always be superwoman -- as long as you pick yourself up, clean yourself off and keep positive.
+Life is meant to be lived!

 So now I'm home at 12am and had a great time.
 It was great seeing my old high school friends and hanging with my one of my best girls Michelle.
 Found out some funny gossip and realize that even though I'm going through the toughest year of my life, I truley am a very lucky girl who is very much in love.